 On April 30, 2018, the Company entered into a letter agreement (the "Cooperation Agreement") with Elliott Associates, L.P., Elliott International, L.P. and Elliott International Capital Advisors Inc. (collectively, "Elliott") in connection with Elliott's notice of its intention to nominate four individuals for election as directors at the 2018 Annual Meeting.
 Pursuant to the Cooperation Agreement, the Company agreed to appoint two individuals identified by Elliott to the Board of Directors, subject to the reasonable approval of the Board of Directors (each a "New Director") and to cause two current members of the Board of Directors to resign.
-Under the Cooperation Agreement, the Company agreed that one New Director would be designated as a Class I director and the other New Director would be designated as a Class II director.
+Under the Cooperation Agreement, the Company agreed that one New Director would be designated as a Class I director.
 Elliott further agreed to certain customary standstill provisions, including withdrawing their proposed director candidates for election at the 2018 Annual Meeting and to voting in favor of the Company's proposed slate of directors at the 2018 Annual Meeting.